FreeForDev/FreeForDev/README.md

 [Surge](https://surge.sh) - Shipping web projects should be fast, easy, and low risk.
 Surge is static web publishing for Front-End Developers, right from the CLI.

 [Vercel](https://vercel.com) - Deploy web projects with the best frontend developer experience and highest end-user performance.

+[Tiiny.host](https://tiiny.host) - Tiiny Host is the simplest way to share your web project.
+Get feedback faster.